 After successful careers in the military and the energy industry, Scott serves as the Executive Director for the Foundation for Hospital Art.

 Scott was born in New York in 1968 and was raised in Atlanta, Georgia.
 After graduation from the United States Military Academy at West Point, New York, he served over seven years in the U.S. Army as a helicopter pilot.
 Rising to the rank of Captain, Scott had assignments with the 101st Airborne Division at Fort Campbell, Kentucky, the 2nd Infantry Division in South Korea, and the U.S. Army’s Officer Candidate School at Fort Benning, Georgia.

 After completing his military service obligation, Scott joined GE Power in Atlanta, Georgia.
 Over a 9-year period, he held various positions of leadership in customer service, supply chain fulfillment, commercial operations, sales, and marketing.
 Scott also served as the President of the local GE Volunteers Council, where he was responsible for the volunteer activities of over 3,800 GE employees.
 He was a recipient of the prestigious 2006 Gerald L. Phillippe Award, in recognition of his community leadership on behalf of the GE Company.

 Scott’s degrees include a B.S. in Engineering Management from the United States Military Academy and a M.S. in Management from Troy State University.

 Scott and his wife, Tina, live in Marietta, Georgia.
-They have twin daughters who attend the University of Georgia.
-An avid sports fan, Scott loves German soccer and college football (Army and Georgia).
+They have twin daughters that recently graduated from the University of Georgia.
+An avid sports fan, Scott loves soccer (Atlanta United & Borussia Monchengladbach) and college football (Army and Georgia).